Nick088Official/FaceFusion-Online-Ports/README.md

 ## Are you going to help to remove the NSFW Filter?
 Or make a way to use FaceFusion without filter?

 No as FaceFusion doesn't allow deepnudes.
+If you make an issue for issues/help related to removing the NSFW filter, I'm not going to help for that.

 ##